How to say no to Alcohol

 - If you need to, leave the event early.

 You don’t have to feel obligated to attend every social event, especially if you’re in the early stages of your recovery.
 Along with skipping certain events, you may be able to find alternatives that won’t have any alcohol on the premises.

 Don’t hesitate to reach out to us for further advice on achieving and maintaining sobriety, including in social situations that surround you with drinkers.
-We offer a range of treatment programs and services, and we treat each person as a whole individual.
 You deserve to receive care, support, and tools for building a healthy life.